daattali/beautiful-jekyll/registration.md

 subtitle: Multiscale image registration
 ---

 This page supplements our paper on multiscale atlas estimation.
-Below are displayed the estimation of template images with varying number of control points.
-Templates are shown every 10 iterations.
-In all cases, atlas estimation was performed using a set of 20 images.
+Below are displayed movies showing the estimation of template images using either the <a href="https://hal.inria.fr/hal-00817565 ">original algorithm</a>, either our coarse-to-fine strategy.
+In all cases, atlas estimation was performed using the same set of 20 images.

 ### Atlas estimation on images of the digit 2 from the MNIST handwritten digits database

+ <a href="http://yann.lecun.com/exdb/mnist/">Link to the MNIST database</a>

 <table>
 <tr>